 Lye water is an ingredient used in Asian and African cooking for cooking meat, rice or noodles and vegetables like corn, beans, maize or okra to soften or add flavour or keep vegetables colour.
 It is usually added as part of the recipe in small amounts (spoonfuls).

 Lye water can also be used in soap making and as a cleaning agent.

 Lye water is a strongly alkaline (caustic) solution which can cause severe injury in the form of corrosive burns, especially to the throat, oesophagus and stomach if swallowed.
 These injuries can result in hospitalisation and permanent damage in severe cases.

 Lye water can be dangerous if:

-Translated fact sheets detailing the restrictions on the sale of lye water are available in the following languages:
+Translated fact sheets detailing some of this information is available in the following languages:

 For further information on lye water, contact SA Health's Scientific Services on